superkeyor/SPMJobs12/readme.txt

         go to jobs folder, open mod_xxx.mat file with spm batch editor, modify it, save as in processing step folder
 2) to be able to use email notification when a job is done go to jobs folder, configure batmail.m

+Requires:
+    ez  general matlab functions (independent of spm)

+Sub-directories:
+    /spms - different versions of spm

+    /homebrew   - homemade functions
+        /jobs    functions that can process many files at a time /easylazy   stop being a clicking monkey when using spm gui

+To use spm:
+1. add path of this folder (without adding subfolders) to search path
+2. then every time use, type 'ignite' to initialize

+Alternatively,
+1. in startup.m automatically run 'ignite'
+2. That's it.

+author: Jerry, jerryzhujian9@gmail.com
+December 08 2014, 06:37:52 PM CST